Are the stems of your bamboo plant turning yellow or brown?

 Best organic fertilizers are also natural fertilizers.
 They are made of 100% natural elements.
 These elements include animal manure, human excrete, worm manure, vegetable matter, compost, and plant degradable matter, which are highly beneficial for the plant’s health.

 Being a natural material, the nutritional content of these fertilizers is also very commendable, whereas if these fertilizers are provided an extent doesn’t harm the Bamboo by any means.
 The inorganic fertilizing application should be done before the shooting season.
-The organic matter needs appropriate time to soak its nutritive values in the soil.
+The organic matter needs an appropriate time to soak its nutritive values in the soil.
 The soil remains fertile for a long-time duration.

 Inorganic fertilizers can also be defined as synthetic chemical fertilizers as these contain artificial chemical contents to provide the Bamboo plant all the required nutrients for healthy growth.